-But Justices Scalia and Thomas wrote in dissent, suggesting that other justices would not necessarily find the common use test dispositive in challenges to assault weapon regulations.
-And many lower courts that have considered challenges to restrictions on civilian possession of military-style firearms and accessories-including assault weapons and large-capacity magazines-have rejected the argument that if a firearm is in "common use" (however measured) it is constitutionally immune from regulation.
-Some have observed that the test is problematic because it is unclear how popular a weapon must be to be "common," and further, that the test is illogical, because it would only definitively allow governments to restrict access to those weapons that are uncommon because they are already prohibited.
-Others have noted that in addition to referencing arms in "common use," Heller stated that protected arms are those "typically possessed by law-abiding citizens for lawful purposes."
-This means that challengers may need to present evidence about typical possession-not just sales or manufacturing figures evidencing commonality-in order to show that a particular class of arms is protected under the Second Amendment.
+But Justices Scalia and Thomas wrote in dissent, suggesting other justices may not find the common use test dispositive in challenges to assault weapon regulations.
+And many lower courts to consider challenges to restrictions on civilian possession of military-style firearms and accessories-including assault weapons and large-capacity magazines-have rejected the argument that weapons in "common use" (however measured) are constitutionally immune from regulation.
+Some have observed that the test is problematic because it is unclear how popular weapons must be to be "common," and further, the test is illogical, because it would only allow governments to restrict access to those weapons that are uncommon because they are already prohibited.
+Others have noted that in addition to referencing arms in "common use," Heller stated that protected arms are those "typically possessed by law-abiding citizens for lawful purposes.
+This means challengers may need evidence about typical possession-not just sales or manufacturing figures evidencing commonality-in order to show that a particular class of arms is protected under the Second Amendment.

 Many courts have held that, even if a weapon is in "common use" or "typically possessed," that does not end the inquiry.
 Instead, they have determined that even if a gun is commonly owned and typically possessed, so presumptively within the scope of the Second Amendment, courts must still apply heightened scrutiny to assess the constitutionality of the law at issue.
-Using assault weapons and large-capacity magazines as an example, in the vast majority of cases, courts have upheld laws restricting these weapons and accessories after assuming
+Using assault weapons and large-capacity magazines as an example, in

-98 Friedman v.
+75 Friedman v.
 City of Highland Park, 136 S. Ct.
 447, 449 (2015) (Thomas, J., dissenting from the denial of certiorari) ("The City's ban is thus highly suspect because it broadly prohibits common semiautomatic firearms used for lawful purposes.
-Roughly five million Americans own AR-style semiautomatic rifles. (citation omitted) The overwhelming majority of citizens who own and use such rifles do so for lawful purposes, including self-defense and target shooting. (citation omitted) Under our precedents, that is all that is needed for citizens to have a right under the Second Amendment to keep such weapons."); but see Friedman v.
+Roughly five million Americans own ARstyle semiautomatic rifles. (citation omitted) The overwhelming majority of citizens who own and use such rifles do so for lawful purposes, including self-defense and target shooting. (citation omitted) Under our precedents, that is all that is needed for citizens to have a right under the Second Amendment to keep such weapons."); but see Friedman v.
 City of Highland Park, 784 F.3d 406, 409 (7th Cir.
 2015) ("The record shows that perhaps 9% of the nation's firearms owners have assault weapons, but what line separates 'common' from 'uncommon' ownership is something the [Supreme] Court did not say.").

-99 E.g., Kolbe v.
+76 E.g., Kolbe v.
 Hogan, 849 F.3d 114, 135 (4th Cir.
 2017) (en banc), cert. denied, 2017 U.S. LEXIS 7002 (U.S. Nov.
 27, 2017) ("[T]he Heller decision raises various questions.
 Those include: How many assault weapons and large-capacity magazines must there be to consider them 'in common use at the time'?
 In resolving that issue, should we focus on how many assault weapons and large-capacity magazines are owned; or on how many owners there are; or on how many of the weapons and magazines are merely in circulation?
 Do we count the weapons and magazines in Maryland only, or in all of the United States?"); Friedman v.
 City of Highland Park, 784 F.3d 406, 409 (7th Cir.
 2015) ("[W]hat line separates 'common' from 'uncommon' ownership is something the [Supreme] Court did not say.").